-One of the most helpful elements when creating a website.
-You can choose any layout that fits into your idea.
+One of the most helpful elements when creating a website is to use a premade layout.
+You can choose any layout and modify it to suit your idea.
 The layout is meant to be used as a guide.

 We tend to think everyone is the same as we are, but there are people with disabilities that access the web.
 You want to make sure your content is suitable.
 Keep it simple and clean with as minimal distractions as possible.